paich64/C64MEGA65/README.md

 on your favorite emulator on your computer and then watch the title scroller / intro.
 You will see a pretty stuttering scroller.

-Not so when doing FPGA based recreation on the MEGA65 using the right display and settings.
+Not so when using a FPGA based recreation on the MEGA65 using the right display and settings.
 We have your back! :-)

 When using VGA or Retro 15 KHz RGB, you are safe by definition, if your